MohanNalgire/InterviewQuestions/FrontEnd/JavaScript/questions/class/descriptiveQuestions.md

 How to overload functions in javascript?

 If you have widely varying versions of the constructor, then you can change it to take exactly one object and then just assign the desired properties to the object before calling the function.
 Your code will then interrogate the object and see what was passed and adjust its behavior accordingly.

+### In how many ways we can define classes
+>
+Classes are special functions.
+Like functionss we can define classes in 2 ways
+    1) class expression
+    2) class description
+Class expressions may be anonumous, or have a name that's dofferet from the variable that it's assigned to.

+###

 #### Reference